luojun6/auto_notes/CAN/uds.md

 ![uds_29](./images/uds_29.png)

 - `0x03` is the **shortTermAdjustment** identifier
-- `0x3C` is the percentage of vale which we are expecting the air inlet door position.
+- `0x3C` is the presentage of vale which we are expecting the air inlet door position.

 ![uds_30](./images/uds_30.png)